 - 1. The Association will submit a CI request to the Local Union Business Manager or Union Designate. - a.
 Requests will be made by email attaching the COMPETITIVE INITIATIVE REQUEST FORM, including such relevant information as the client's name, project name, location, hours by trade, scope of the work, etc. and the terms and conditions of the request. - b.
 Association will endeavor to provide this request as far in advance of the bid due date as possible. - c.
 CI requests will be restricted to provide equitable terms to non-union or alternative union terms.
 Every option will be examined before wage rates are considered. - d.
 When exclusively Association contractors are bidding on the project, CI terms will not be requested or provided. - 2.
 The Business Manager or Union Designate shall respond to the request within 5 calendar days of the request. - a.
+The Business Manager or Union Designate shall respond notice to the employer within five (5) business days of the application received to accept or deny the request made under this LOU, ensuring that its use aligns with the Union's priorities and the best interests of the membership. - b.
 Where clarification is needed or questions arise on the request, the Business Manager will make inquiries through the Association and a meeting will be scheduled to address these issues.
-Where multiple unions are involved, the Association will coordinate the meeting with the effected unions.
-The parties agree to meet in a reasonable timeframe to provide the clarification needed. - b.
-The Parties agree to jointly examine solutions and endeavour to come to an agreement that will provide an opportunity for the Association contractor(s) to have equitable terms to non-union or alternative union companies bidding the work.
+Where multiple unions are involved, the

-- c.
+- Association will coordinate the meeting with the effected unions.
+The parties agree to meet in a reasonable timeframe to provide the clarification needed. - c.
+The Parties agree to jointly examine solutions and endeavour to come to an agreement that will provide an opportunity for the Association contractor(s) to have equitable terms to non-union or alternative union companies bidding the work. - d.
 The Parties affirm that agreement by email correspondence shall be legally satisfactory for the purpose of this process.
 A template email will be used for consistency, accuracy, and efficiency. - 3.
 All contractors of the Trade Division can utilize the CI terms when bidding on the same project. - a.
 The Association will send a communication to the Trade Division contractors advising that if they are bidding on a Project, they may contact the Association or Union office to inquire about the terms.